telepresenceio/docker-volume-telemount/README.md

 ```
 $ sudo cat /run/docker/plugins/$PLUGIN_ID/$PLUGIN_ID-stderr
 ```

+Now connect telepresence with `--docker` and do an intercept with `--docker-run`.

 ## Credits
 To the [Rclone project](https://github.com/rclone/rclone) project and [PR 5668](https://github.com/rclone/rclone/pull/5668) specifically for showing a good way to create multi-arch plugins.